OpenRTDynamics/openrtdynamics2/README.md

 ## Algebraic loop

 Watch out for algebraic loops!
+(More information in comming soon)

 ## Custom code